 }

-func testCreateCalendarAddsCalendarWithCorrectTitle() async throws {
+func testCreateCalendarReturnsCorrectTitle() async throws {

-let createCalendarDef = intentDefs.intents["CreateCalendarIntent"]
+let createDef = intentDefs.intents["CreateCalendarIntent"]

-let intent = try createCalendarDef.makeIntent(
+let intent = try createDef.makeIntent(parameters: [

 "name": "Occupy Saturn",

-"color": "red" // raw value of the CalendarColor AppEnum
+"color": "red" // AppEnum raw string value

 let result = try await intent.run()

-let title: String = try result.value.title
+let title = try result.value.title as String

-XCTAssertEqual(title, "Occupy Saturn",
+XCTAssertEqual(title, "Occupy Saturn")

 }

-func testEventStringQueryReturnsMatchingEvent() async throws {
+func testEventStringQueryFiltersCorrectly() async throws {

 let eventEntityDef = entityDefs.entities["EventEntity"]